sercankulcu/sercankulcu.github.io/_posts/2016-07-01-the-gaming-pc-i-would-build-in-2016.md

 If I were building a gaming PC on **July 1, 2016**, this is the machine I would actually want.
 I am not simply choosing the most expensive part in every category.
 The priority is gaming performance, then reliability, cooling and enough headroom to keep the system useful for years.

+### The context

+Mid-2016 is one of the more exciting moments in recent PC gaming history, and the reason is NVIDIA's Pascal architecture.
+The GTX 1080 launched May 27, 2016, and the GTX 1070 followed on June 10.
+Both are manufactured on TSMC's 16nm FinFET process — a significant process node improvement from the 28nm used by Maxwell — delivering a rare combination of substantially better performance and substantially lower power consumption simultaneously.
+The GTX 1080 is meaningfully faster than the GTX 980 Ti while using roughly 80 watts less power under load.

+This matters for build priorities.
+1440p gaming at high refresh rates — which required a GTX 980 Ti or Titan X to be confident in, and still had rough edges — becomes comfortable with a GTX 1080.
+VR is a genuine consideration in July 2016: the Oculus Rift launched in March and the HTC Vive in April, and NVIDIA's "VR Ready" certification is based around GTX 970 or better.
+The GTX 1080 handles both VR and 1440p without compromise.

+On the CPU side, Intel's Skylake (6th generation Core, August 2015) introduced DDR4 support on the mainstream platform, though Skylake's performance improvement over Haswell in gaming was modest.
+AMD's competing CPUs in mid-2016 — Carrizo and Kaveri derivatives — are not competitive with Intel at the high end.
+Zen has been announced but is not yet available.

+AMD's RX 480 was announced on June 29, 2016 — just two days before July 1.
+At $199 for the 4GB model, it is an interesting value proposition but not yet available at retail on July 1, 2016.

 ### The build

 - **CPU:** Intel Core i7-6700K